How Much You Should Budget for Home Maintenance

 A general rule is that you should budget $1 per square foot per year for maintenance and repair costs.
 If you own a 2,000-square-foot home, for example, budget $2,000 a year for maintenance and repairs.

-This rule makes slightly more sense than the 1 Percent Rule because it's directly related to the size of the home.
+This rule makes slightly more sense than the 1% rule because it's directly related to the size of the home.
 The more square feet you’re managing, the more you’ll need to spend.
 However, one drawback to this rule is that it doesn’t account for labor and material costs in your area.
 The market prices for contractors, labor, and building materials can vary significantly from region to region.